ruro122020/ruro122020/README.md

-In 2023, I made a significant commitment to my love for coding.
-I enrolled in a bootcamp, determined to master the ins and outs of what it takes to be a full-stack software engineer.
+In 2023, I made a significant commitment and I enrolled in a bootcamp, determined to master the ins and outs of what it takes to be a full-stack software engineer.
 The experience was nothing short of exhilarating.
 I cherished every part of it, from the moments of frustration to the thrilling challenges of the projects I built along the way.
 It was a journey of self-discovery, constantly pushing my limits and expanding my boundaries.

 Emerging from the bootcamp, I feel confident and eager to collaborate with other developers.
-I have a burning desire to join a team that shares my passion for building software solutions that can make a difference in the world, in society, and for everyday people like you and me.
+I have a burning desire to join a team that shares my passion for building software solutions that can make a difference in the world, in society, and in our community for everyday people like you and me.
 I'm now on the lookout for a team of developers where I can continue to grow my skills and embrace new challenges.
 I value a healthy work-life balance and am ready to contribute to a great team.
 If you are part of a fantastic team of developers seeking a software developer who has honed their technical skills, is